Longs Peak: In literature

-Longs Peak is described in Jules Verne's "From the Earth to the Moon" as the location of a 16 feet (192-inch) reflecting telescope called "the Telescope of the Rocky Mountains", built for the purpose of tracking the Columbiad projectile on her flight to the Moon.
+Longs Peak is described in Jules Verne's From the Earth to the Moon as the location of a 16 feet (192-inch) reflecting telescope called "the Telescope of the Rocky Mountains", built for the purpose of tracking the Columbiad projectile on her flight to the Moon.

+Englishwoman Isabella Bird extensively describes her joy of visiting Estes Park and climbing Longs Peak during her 1872 solo trip from San Francisco to the Rockies in "A Lady's Life in the Rocky Mountains".